Human endogenous retrovirus-W: Phylogeny

 It is common for viruses to incorporate pieces of their host's genome into their own, which can aid in their success.
 On the other hand, hosts can also keep viral DNA in their genome, which may persist if advantageous or non-deleterious.
-In the case of HERVs, viral DNA is integrated into the germ-line genome of a human ancestor.
+In the case of HERVs, viral DNA is endogenized into the germ-line genome of a human ancestor.
 Thus, all the progeny of the infected human ancestor had this viral genome integrated into every cell in their bodies.

 This new retroviral DNA can now be passed on from parent to child.
 Furthermore, the integrated viral genome has transposable element features, meaning it can replicate or jump in the human ancestor genome.
 Looking to the genomes of many species related to humans helped determine how long ago this retroviral genome was integrated into the human ancestor.

 Performing southern blots with primate blood samples, and gag, pol, and pro probes, suggested that HERV-W entered the genome of catarrhine monkeys over 23 million years ago.
 Later, blood samples of hominoids, Old World monkeys, New World monkeys, and prosimians were probed using a fluorescently labeled HERV-W element derived from the gorilla fosmid library.
 Fluorescence in situ hybridization (FISH) revealed HERV-W elements in all the primate blood samples except that of the tupaia.

-With this information and the divergence values of the 5’ and 3’ LTRs, the construction of a phylogenetic tree was possible.
+With this information and LTR dating values of the 5’ and 3’ LTRs, the construction of a phylogenetic tree was possible.
 This data implies that the HERV-W genome integrated into its host's germ-line around 63 million years ago, expanded in the era of Old and New World monkeys, and then evolved independently.
 Since its integration, the 5’ and 3’ LTRs have followed independent evolution in each species.

 HERV-W is named for the fact that many in the group use a tryptophan tRNA at the primer binding site (PBS).
 The classification has been expanded into a HERVW9 group (HERV9, HERVW, HERV30, MER41, HERV35, LTR19) under the gammaretrovirus-like class I after a more robust phylogenetic study.
 A proposed nomenclature suggests putting all such "class I" elements in a genus-level taxon separate from Gammaretrovirus.